Societé Minière de Bakwanga

 Societé minière de Bakwanga (abbreviated MIBA) is a diamond mining company based in the Democratic Republic of the Congo.
+Historically, the company was the largest diamond producer in the world by volume.
+However, following decades of decline, the company currently produces only a small minority of the DRC's diamonds.

 MIBA operate near Mbuji Mayi, in Kasai-Oriental Province in south central DRC.
+Approximately 80% of MIBA's stock is owned by the Congolese government, with 20% owned by Asa Resources Group.